 Retirement should be a time of relaxation and living a worry-free lifestyle.
 But that is not the reality for many older Americans whose retirement years turn into financial nightmares.
-Even if you think that you made all the right moves before your retirement, don't assume that you are in the clear.
+So even if you think you made all the right moves before your retirement, don't assume you are in the clear.
 Avoid turning your golden years into a struggle to survive by avoiding these six typical mistakes retirees make when it comes to their finances.

 Mistake #1 - Maintaining Your Same Lifestyle in Retirement

-You shouldn’t be forced to live a life of deprivation after retiring, but most people won’t be able to stick to the same level of spending they had when they were still bringing home a paycheck.
+You shouldn't be forced to live a life of deprivation after retiring (read our article on how to determine when you should retire), but most people won't be able to stick to the same level of spending they had when they were still bringing home a paycheck.
 Think about cutting back on those little expenses like eating out or spending money on entertainment.
 That is not necessarily a bad thing.
 More free time gives you the chance to learn to cook and concentrate on long put-off hobbies.
 It's also important to have a plan for how you will spend your time in retirement.
 Will you take up a new hobby?
 Will you go back to school or take a class?
 What groups will you join?
-According to a Federal Reserve Board study, a full 1/3 of those who retire eventually reverse retirement and return to work¹ on either a full or part-time basis.
-Some return to work for financial reasons, while others due to boredom or a desire to be part of a group.
+According to a Federal Reserve Board study, a full 1/3 of those who retire eventually reverse retirement and return to work on either a full or part-time basis1.
+Some return to work for financial reasons, while others are due to boredom or a desire to be part of a group.

 Mistake #2 - Applying for Social Security Too Soon

-Try not to claim your Social Security benefits as soon as they become available.
-If you take your benefits as early as possible, you could be leaving a lot of potential money on the table.
+Try not to claim your Social Security benefits as soon as they become available (read our article on factors to consider in determining when to start Social Security).
+If you take your benefits as early as possible, you could be leaving a lot of potential money on the table (read our article on whether you should consider taking Social Security at 62).
 Those who are lucky enough to have substantial retirement savings or another source of income may find it beneficial to hold off until their benefits reach their maximum level.
 If you are married, don't forget that electing to start Social Security benefits early may also have a significant impact on survivor income when one spouse passes away.
 If both spouses are receiving Social Security benefits, only one of those benefits will continue for the surviving spouse.
 In many cases, especially those where Social Security makes up a majority of the retirement income, this loss of income can result in financial difficulties.
-If you feel you made the wrong decision or things have changed since you decided when to start Social Security, you may have options that many aren't aware of.
+If you feel you made the wrong decision or things have changed since you decided when to start Social Security, you may have options that many aren't aware of (read our article on Social Security strategies if you think you've made a mistake with timing).
 If you are still evaluating when to start Social Security, It's also important to focus on "optimizing" your Social Security benefits and not just "maximizing."
 Maximizing benefits is based on something completely out of your control.
 Life expectancy.
-But optimizing your benefits takes age, income sources, taxes, and other factors into consideration (related article: How Age Impacts Optimizing Social Security Benefits).
+But optimizing your benefits takes age, income sources, taxes, and other factors into consideration.

 Mistake #3 - Making Mistakes When it Comes to Taxes

 For many, taxes may very well be the largest expense you have in retirement, but tax planning can be complex.
 Many retirees fail to take advantage of available strategies when it comes to paying taxes.
-It is easy to make the wrong tax move.
+It is easy to make the wrong tax move (read our article on tax strategies to consider throughout the year).
 It is always a good idea to consult with a financial advisor that specializes in tax planning for retirees to help guide you through your options.
 Should you convert to a Roth IRA?
 Can you delay taking Required Minimum Distributions (RMD)?
 Should you utilize Qualified Charitable Distributions (QCD)?
 These are just a few of the strategies that you may need to consider.